RiccardoCestaro/OpenScope-sec/README.md

-# openScope Air Traffic Control Simulator with ADS-B attacks
+# OpenScope-sec: openScope Air Traffic Control Simulator with ADS-B attacks

 To get started playing the simulator with ADS-B attacks, please follow the instructions called "Developer Quick Start" to start the simulator locally on your computer.
 The first extension was built by Anton Blåberg & Gustav Lindahl as a bachelor thesis work at Linköping University in 2020 and can be found on this repository: https://github.com/joakimthorn96/openScopeAttacks.
 The second extension provides new types of attacks and was implemented by Eleonora Mancini & Riccardo Cestaro for a university project in Padua.
 First and second extensions are available in this repository.